Livonia, MI, Snoring

 You may snore for a variety of reasons.
 The relaxing of the muscles in your throat can simply be the result of your genetic makeup and the shape of your mouth and throat.
 However, consider the following additional reasons that may contribute to snoring:

-- You may consume certain substances before bed, such as alcohol, which relax your muscles that would usually remain active
+- You may consume certain substances before bed, such as alcohol, which relax muscles that would usually remain active

 - Chronic congestion and sinus problems may contribute to blocked or narrowed air passages